jMotif/jmotif-R/README.md

     install_github('jMotif/jmotif-R')

 #### 1.0 z-Normalization (`znorm(ts, threshold)`)
-Z-normalization is a time series preprocessing step proposed Goldin&Kannelakis whose goal is to enable downstream analyses to focus on the time series structural similarities/differences instead of their amplitude.
+Z-normalization is a typical time series data preprocessing step proposed by Goldin & Kannelakis whose goal is to enable the downstream analyses to focus on the time series structural similarities/differences instead of their amplitude.

     x = seq(0, pi*4, 0.02)
     y = sin(x) * 5 + rnorm(length(x))